Florence Nursing Home Abuse Lawyer

 - Review the hiring and training practices to look for possible negligence

 - Negotiate with all parties for an appropriate settlement

 - Prepare and file a civil lawsuit if a settlement cannot be reached

 We will represent you in all meetings and negotiations.
 We will file all legal documents and essential paperwork.
-We will keep you updated about any case developments and explain all laws applicable to your case.
+Our team will keep you updated about any case developments and explain all laws applicable to your case.